guillermooo/Vintageous/README.md

 To install a package in Sublime Text 3, put the *.sublime-package* file inside the *Installed Packages* folder, located under the data directory.

+You must disable (*ignore*) Vintage to avoid conflicts with Vintageous.

 Development Version
 -------------------